luke-gto/spotify-lyrics-cli/README.md

 		GENIUS_TOKEN='YOUR TOKEN HERE'

-4. The script is more handy if you can launch it with a [shell alias](https://en.wikipedia.org/wiki/Alias_(command)) alias.
+4. The script is more handy if you can launch it with a [shell alias](https://en.wikipedia.org/wiki/Alias_(command)).